Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 These questions scare a lot of experienced programmers, but if it weren't for people who do all these things, we wouldn't be here.
 We want to see how you see yourself in the community.

+[ slide

-[slide: Designing an offer, Hiring manager.]
+Designing an offer, Hiring manager.

+]

 If we get to this point, it's because we want to hire the candidate, so we want to write an offer that will make the candidate happy and excited to come work with us.
 Negotiate transparently as best you can, and communicate a lot.
 How does onboarding happen?
 What are the benefits like?
 What's the drug testing policy?
 (This one has bitten me several times!)

 When you're done with this interview, you should know exactly what the offer will say - and exactly what the candidate will say to it too.

+[ slide

-[slide: Writing an offer for the win!
-Ask for what you want.]
+Writing an offer for the win!
+Ask for what you want.

+]

 They pay us stupid amounts of money to do this work.
 It's nice and all, but I couldn't leave tech and go somewhere else and still make anything like the salary I make in tech.
 Since they're willing to pay us so well, you might as well try to get more for yourself.